In June of 2017, four of us headed out to ride our motorcycles to Alaska. These memories are from that trip. Enjoy!

 Leaving Lake Louise, heading north towards Jasper, we jumped on the Icefields Parkway.
 Most of the rain by this time had stopped, and the sun started to come out.
 This portion of the trip was gorgeous as we headed towards Jasper.
 Glaciers dotted the mountains.
 Rivers and lakes of ice blue ran along the highway and waterfalls cascaded down mountains.

+It felt like everybody that we talked with at that gas station was conspiring against us to keep heading down the road.
 Nobody that we talked to wanted us to leave that town.
 It was freaking weird at the extent of the stories and reasons for spending the night in Grande Cache, that came at us from what seemed like completely random people.
 What was going on?
 The gas station attendant, the random customer the attendant knew, the young women who was walking across the parking lot all thought it was going to be catastrophic if our group was going to go anywhere that evening.

 Grande Cache, was the gateway of the Willmore Wilderness Park, but it was also in the middle of an oil boom.
 Think of Williston, NorthDakota.
 So we were surrounded by wilderness, but it was taken over by oil trucks, construction, and heavy equipment.
 The road leading into Grande Cache, which we had just experienced, had become more debris ridden (mostly mud and degraded pavement because of the heavy equipment) as we got closer to town.
 Supposedly, as we leave town, the road was going to get worse.
 Much, much worse.
 According to the locals, the roads were covered in inches of mud, fog was thick as night, large animals both live and dead littered the roads.
 Live animals ready to pounce in front of you at any given moment, and dead animals from having been run over by the oil trucks, now stacked two and three deep.
 The picture painted by the locals was bleak.
 The clearly did not want us to leave.
 With the evening setting in, rain clouds beginning to drop their water, and the locals highly encouraging us to not venture forward as we would most surely never live to tell about it, we decided to camp in the town campground.
 And my imagination started to run wild……